Hcf1-vin/aws-iam-audit/README.md

 # README #

-A python script to loop through one or more AWS accounts to get the mfa status and password/key age for IAM users.
+A python script to loop through one or more AWS accounts and output the details of IAM users to CSV.

 ### Getting Started ###